 Email: colombjb@aol.com

 Try asking the local gunsmith.
 Don't know one?
-Ask a local gun shop, as they probably do.
+Ask a local gun shop, as they just might.
 They are very resourceful, and either know all the tricks, or sometimes can just make you the part you need.
 If something critical cracks in half, don't loose it.
 The gunsmith might be able to weld it back together or make a new one based on looking at the broken part.

 And I want to reiterate again, the gun industry is really very friendly.
 Call up the local places.
 Call up the big parts suppliers.
 They have lots more than will ever be in any catalog, and if they don't have it they might just know who does if you talk to them long enough.